Udvidet returret til d. 31. januar 2025

 • af Ben Goldfarb

-173,95 kr.
+187,95 kr.

 Some 40 million miles of roadways encircle the earth, yet we tend to regard them only as infrastructure for human convenience.
 While roads are so ubiquitous they're practically invisible to us, wild animals experience them as entirely alien forces of death and disruption.
 In Crossings, environmental journalist Ben Goldfarb travels throughout the United States and around the world to investigate how roads have transformed our planet.
-A million animals are killed by cars each day in the U.S. alone, but as the new science of road ecology shows, the harms of highways extend far beyond roadkill.
+A million animals are killed by cars each day in the US alone but as the new science of road ecology shows, the harms of highways extend far beyond roadkill.
 Creatures from antelope to salmon are losing their ability to migrate in search of food and mates; invasive plants hitch rides in tire treads; road salt contaminates lakes and rivers; and the very noise of traffic chases songbirds from vast swaths of habitat.Yet road ecologists are also seeking to blunt the destruction through innovative solutions.
-Goldfarb meets with conservationists building bridges for California's mountain lions and tunnels for English toads, engineers deconstructing the labyrinth of logging roads that web national forests, animal rehabbers caring for Tasmania's car-orphaned wallabies, and community organizers working to undo the havoc highways have wreaked upon American cities.Today, as our planet's road network continues to grow exponentially, the science of road ecology has become increasingly vital.
-Written with passion and curiosity, Crossings is a sweeping, spirited, and timely investigation into how humans have altered the natural world-and how we can create a better future for all living beings.
+Goldfarb meets with conservationists building bridges for California's mountain lions and tunnels for English toads, engineers deconstructing the labyrinth of logging roads that web national forests, animal rehabbers caring for Tasmania's car-orphaned wallabies and community organisers working to undo the havoc highways have wreaked upon American cities.Today, as our planet's road network continues to grow exponentially, the science of road ecology has become increasingly vital.
+Written with passion and curiosity, Crossings is a sweeping, spirited and timely investigation into how humans have altered the natural world-and how we can create a better future for all living beings.

 • af Daniel Light

-251,95 kr.
+263,95 kr.

 • af Robin George Andrews

-210,95 kr.
+227,95 kr.

 There are approximately 25,000 "city-killer" asteroids in near-Earth orbit-and most are yet to be found.
-Small enough to evade detection, they are capable of large-scale destruction, and represent our greatest cosmic threat.
+Small enough to evade detection, they are capable of large-scale destruction and represent our greatest cosmic threat.
 But in September 2022, against all odds, NASA's Double Asteroid Redirection Test (DART) mission deliberately crashed a spacecraft into a carefully selected city-killer, altering the asteroid's orbit and proving that we stand a chance against them.In How to Kill an Asteroid, award-winning science journalist Robin George Andrews-who was at DART mission control when it happened-reveals the development of the technology that made it possible, from spotting elusive asteroids and comets to figuring out their geologic defenses and orchestrating a deflection campaign.
-In a propulsive narrative that reads like a sci-fi thriller, Andrews tells the story of the planetary defense movement, and introduces the international team of scientists and engineers now working to protect Earth.
+In a propulsive narrative that reads like a sci-fi thriller, Andrews tells the story of the planetary defense movement and introduces the international team of scientists and engineers now working to protect Earth.

 • af Stephen Budiansky

-265,95 kr.
+263,95 kr.

 • af Daniela V Gitlin

-194,95 kr.
+189,95 kr.

 It's a near-universal experience among mental health practitioners: a patient drops a bombshell-a critical disclosure that moves the treatment forward-on their way out, with a hand on the doorknob.
 This "doorknob moment" creates a stressful dilemma for clinicians, especially when the patient is distraught.
 Should the clinician end the session on time, or run over and be late for the next patient?Here, seasoned psychiatrist Daniela V. Gitlin provides clinicians with a clear, evidence-based answer.
 By conceptualising the functional differences between patient and therapist in the treatment relationship as a metaphor for the functional differences between right and left cerebral hemispheres, Gitlin's argument yields a comprehensive explanation for why doorknob moments occur, why they are necessary to prevent treatment stagnation, and why ending on time makes patients feel safer to deliver them.